 The second site of my acne was my forehead.
 I learned that this part of the body is connected to the small intestine.
 This makes perfect sense because I have celiac disease, and celiac disease is very much connected to the small intestine.
 In fact, a biopsy of my small intestine confirmed my celiac diagnosis.
 Perhaps I had ingested gluten at some point unknowingly, and the acne on my forehead was a sign of that?
 Who knows!

-Did Bone Broth Help Me?
+Did Bone Broth Benefit Me?

 Regardless of the cause of my acne, I was not set on figuring out how to heal myself.
 I knew about the benefits of bone broths and wanted to see if bone broth could help me with my skin inflammation and hair loss.
 My doctor didn’t have any suggestions for me, so I was feeling pretty much on my own to figure this out!